CERT-Polska/Artemis/docs/user-guide/troubleshooting.rst

 Issues when scanning localhost
 ------------------------------
 As Artemis modules are Docker containers, you won't be able to scan ``localhost``.
-Entering ``localhost`` as the target to scan will cause the containers to scan themselves.
+Entering ``localhost`` as the target to scan will cause the modules to scan themselves.